Matchstic/SuspendResume/README.md

 **Known Bugs**

+- There is no locking in the camera if it is launched from the lockscreen
 - The UI freezes when getting second proximity value, need to do this on a separate thread
 - The second proximity value always evaluates to yes - need a way of getting second proximity value, UIDevice's proximityState always returns NO?
 - Proximity monitoring is turned off after a phone call, and a toggle on/off from preferences is required to re-enable it